 Next, take a look at our online modeling casting notices at backstage.com/casting.
 You’ll see that each one is broken down by type of production, whether or not it’s a paid job, its location, the age range for talent sought—the list goes on.
 Search results can also be filtered based on what your preferences are.
 If you’re a model looking for work in L.A., save those preferences for future use!
 There are bound to be new listings for you to consider every day.

+There are definitely good habits to put into practice that will book you consistent work as a model.
 While the decisions of modeling casting agencies and directors often feel like they’re left up to chance, there are a few things models can do at go-sees to better ensure that they leave a positive impression and get asked back in the future, even if they don’t book the gig.
 You hear time and again of talents not booking the gig the first time around, but of how their relationship with the casting team eventually brought them back in and made them top-of-mind for future projects.

 First off: Let’s walk through a go-see.
 Models are often asked to wear fitted jeans and a fitted tank, and they get photos taken onsite if it’s a test shoot.
 These pictures are different from the Polaroids or “digitals” that are taken when you’re repped by an agent, and are often done against a plain white wall with natural light and from all four sides of you.

 You should also bring along your book if it’s requested from casting, which is basically a portfolio of your previous work.
 If you’re an early-career model, you likely won’t have much to showcase here, professionally speaking, which is where nonprofessional shoots come into play.
 Any experience you can get in front of the camera is a plus; don’t forget to reach out to early-career photographers on Instagram!
 Today, however, books are increasingly presented as digital files on tablets, but a printed binder is still regarded as the industry standard.